The Hunter (2010 film): Plot

 Working-class Ali takes a job as a factory watchman to support his wife Sara and daughter Saba, but his night shift gives him little time to see them.
 During his off hours he enjoys hunting in the woods.
 One day he returns from work to find Sara and Saba are gone from his apartment.
 Soon after he is called to the police station where he learns his wife has been shot during a protest and his daughter is missing.
 Some days later, he is asked to identify the body of a young girl.
 Ali visits his mother, but doesn't tell her about the deaths of his wife and daughter.

 Ali parks his car by a motorway and shoots at a passing police car, killing both officers inside.
 He then escapes into the back country.
 After a chase, he flees into the woods, but is captured by two police officers who subsequently become lost.
 The officers argue about what to do with the prisoner.
 One seems more sympathetic to Ali, and tells him that the other is trying to shift the blame for killing a civilian.

 Camping in an abandoned house for the night, the more sympathetic officer unlocks Ali's handcuffs and gives him a gun, suggesting he kill the other officer before leaving.
 Ali holds the officer at gunpoint, but takes his clothes and leaves him handcuffed instead of killing him.
-Leaving the house in the officer's uniform, he is shot by the officer who had given him the gun.
+Leaving the house, he is shot by the other officer.